Soulection

 Soulection is a Los Angeles-based music collective that serves as a platform and community for artists, musicians, and fans from across the world.
-DJ Joe Kay and artists Guillame '96' Bonte and Andre Power collaborated to establish the brand in 2011.
+DJ Joe Kay and artists Guillaume 96' Bonte and Andre Power collaborated to establish the brand in 2011.
 Today, Soulection exists as an Apple Music 1 radio show on Beats1 Radio, an independent music label, festival, world-touring concert and clothing line.
 The brand defines itself as uniting a "borderless, genre-bending musical movement".

 Founders

 Joe Kay

 Joe Kay is a Southern California native.
 He is a co-founder and current CEO and Head of Artists and Repertoire of Soulection.
 Kay started a musical compilation podcast out of his grandmother's basement known as "Illvibes" in the summer of 2007.
 Joe Kay transferred to California State University, Long Beach in 2011.
 A meeting with the program director and general manager of the university's radio station, KBeach Radio, secured Kay radio time that very same day.